aduros/amity/README.md

 Amity
 =====

-Amity is a high-level interface between Javascript and mobile phones for cross-platform gaming.
+Amity is a high-level interface between Javascript and mobile phones for games.

 It will be possible to use haXe to write games that run on Amity (Android, iPhone) and Flash (Desktop).